 Sip, Shop, and Snack in Downtown MoBay

-This top Caribbean port of call offers duty-free shopping and the boozy temptations of the "Hip Strip," the downtown nightlife zone that includes the Montego Bay Margaritaville location (try the waterslide) and other dance clubs.
+This top Caribbean port of call offers duty-free shopping and the boozy temptations of the "Hip Strip," the downtown nightlife zone that includes the Montego Bay Margaritaville location (try the waterslide) as well as other dance clubs.

-For a classic Jamaican lunch, grab a cold Red Stripe and a crusty "pattie" filled with beef, chicken, vegetables or cheese: Juici Patties and Tastee Patties are local chains, but the locals swear by Stanley's.
-Take a couple to go as a seaside snack -- the famous Doctor's Cave Beach is just a short walk away.
+For a classic Jamaican lunch, you can grab a cold Red Stripe and a crusty "pattie" filled with beef, chicken, vegetables or cheese at one of the city's many restaurants.
+While Juici Patties and Tastee Patties are great local chains that offer these dishes, the locals swear by Stanley's.
+You can take a couple to go and make a short walk to the famous Doctor's Cave Beach for a seaside snack.